Rosalie - The Summer Bloom Dress

 level

-To make this summer dress, you will need basic knowledge of sewing skills.
+To make this layered summer summer dress Rosalie, you will need basic knowledge of sewing skills.

 material